publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schII/ptE/m__us_usc_t25_s458aaa–8.md

     (a) __In general__

     Indian tribes participating in tribal self-governance may carry out construction projects under this part if they elect to assume all Federal responsibilities under the National Environmental Policy Act of 1969 ([42 U.S.C.
-4321][/us/usc/t42/s4321] et seq.), the National Historic Preservation Act ([16 U.S.C.
-470][/us/usc/t16/s470] et seq.), and related provisions of law that would apply if the Secretary were to undertake a construction project, by adopting a resolution—
+4321][/us/usc/t42/s4321] et seq.), division A of subtitle III of title 54, and related provisions of law that would apply if the Secretary were to undertake a construction project, by adopting a resolution—

         (1) designating a certifying officer to represent the Indian tribe and to assume the status of a responsible Federal official under such laws; and